Dewera/Lunar/README.md

 - WOW64 and x64 support
 - Imports and delay imports are resolved
-- Relocations are performed
+- Necessary relocations are performed
-- Sections are mapped with the correct memory protection
-- Headers are mapped with the correct memory protection
+- Image sections are mapped with the correct page protection
-- Exception handling is setup for both SEH and C++ exceptions
 - Security cookie is initialised
+- Exception handling is set up for both SEH and C++ exceptions
 - Entry point and TLS callbacks are called with ProcessAttach and ProcessDetach

 ----

 ### Getting started

-The example below demonstrates a basic implementation of the library
+The example below demonstrates a simple implementation of the library

 ```c#